 Haddock and halibut are excellent in this dish, but you could use salmon, cod, or just about any type of fish in this simple recipe.
 The seasoned Dijon mustard and butter combination give the fish fabulous flavor.

-The recipe takes about 30 to 40 minutes, start to finish, and that includes marinating time!
+The recipe takes about 30 to 40 minutes, start to finish, and that includes marinating time.
+Buy fresh fish at the market or defrost frozen fillets and you can have a great dinner in a snap.
 Serve the fillets with baked potatoes or a rice dish, along with roasted Brussels sprouts or your favorite side vegetables.

 - 2 pounds fish fillets (such as haddock, cod, or pollock)